jacky-labs-26/arc-anonymous-return-channel/README.md

 - Spam / scam risk estimation
 - Anonymous caller validation through temporary tokens

-The goal would not be to expose who is calling but to help the receiver understand whether the missed private call may be legitimate, important, or suspicious.
+The goal would not be to expose who is calling but to help the receiver understand whether the missed private call may be legitimate, important or suspicious.

 ## Vision
 Enable reconnection without compromising privacy.